 Arts and Health

-Working for over 20 years in the inspiring field of arts and health, I am an international presenter and leading advocate for engagement in the arts and creative process to effect positive change in the quality of life and sense of well being for individuals and communities.
-I recently served as the arts for wellness coach for cancer survivors with the Ottawa Cancer Foundation at Maplesoft Center and is the Founder and former Director of Artswell, an arts and healthcare charity organization.
+Working for over 20 years in the dynamic field of arts and health, I am an international presenter and leading advocate for engagement in the arts and creative process to effect positive change in the quality of life and sense of well being for individuals and communities.

 For many years I designed and implemented innovative arts programs and projects for all ages using the arts as a healing agent for self-expression, empowerment, insight, recovery, rehabilitation, respite and prevention.